Rule 1. OFFICE HOURS

 (1) Reversible error appears to exist;

-(3) Further development of the common law, particularly in divorce cases, is desirable; or
+(3) Further development of the common law is desirable.

 V. POST-CONVICTION HABEAS CORPUS APPEALS

 Rule 36.
 STANDARD FOR GRANTING.
 A certificate of probable cause to appeal a final judgment in a habeas corpus case involving a criminal conviction will be issued where there is arguable merit, provided there has been compliance with OCGA § 9-14-52 (b).
 See Fullwood v.
 Sivley, 271 Ga.
 248 (517 SE2d 511) (1999).